 This story has a happy ending, but Donna Prigmore didn’t know that on March 11, 2011 — the day her then 17-year-old son Nate almost died from a bleeding brain.

-Nate Prigmore was a junior midfielder for King’s Way Christian School, a high school club team in Battle Ground, Wash.
-At practice that day, he absorbed a shot from about five yards away.
+Nate Prigmore was a junior midfielder for King’s Way Christian School, a club lacrosse team in Battle Ground, Wash.
+At practice that day, he absorbed shot from about five yards away.
 The ball struck him in the helmet near his left temple.

 Donna got a call from one of the other moms who attended the practice.

 “She told me, ‘Nate’s OK, but you’ll have to come pick him up.
 We think he may have a concussion,’” she said.
 “When I got to the field and saw him, he looked really strange.”

 A Washington state law requires coaches to pull players with suspected concussions or worse.
 Nate never lost consciousness, and he had no visible signs of head trauma.
 But he complained of a radiating pain on the side of his head.
 To be safe, Donna took him to the emergency room at nearby Southwest Washington Medical Center.
 Although Nate passed neurological tests, the attending doctor suggested he get a CT scan before being released.

 That test may have saved Nate’s life.